Finding the Mean of a Frequency Distribution In Exercises 49–52, ... | Channels for Pearson+

 1

-Step 2: Multiply each midpoint by its corresponding frequency to find the 'frequency × midpoint' product for each class interval.
-For example, for the interval 0–19, the product is 9.5 × 8 = 76.
+Step 2: Multiply each midpoint by its corresponding frequency to find the 'weighted total' for each interval.
+For example, for the interval 0–19, the weighted total is 9.5 * 46.

-Step 3: Sum all the 'frequency × midpoint' products obtained in Step 2.
-This gives the total of all weighted midpoints.
+Step 3: Sum all the weighted totals obtained in Step 2.
+This gives the total of all midpoints weighted by their frequencies.

-Step 4: Calculate the total frequency by summing all the frequencies provided in the table.
-For example, the total frequency is 8 + 8 + 15 + 10 + 7 = 48.
+Step 4: Sum all the frequencies from the table.
+This gives the total number of counties.

-Step 5: Divide the sum of 'frequency × midpoint' products (from Step 3) by the total frequency (from Step 4) to approximate the mean of the frequency distribution.
-The formula is Mean = (Σ(frequency × midpoint)) / (Σ(frequency)).
+Step 5: Divide the sum of the weighted totals (from Step 3) by the sum of the frequencies (from Step 4).
+This quotient is the approximate mean of the frequency distribution.

 Verified video answer for a similar problem: